thetokyogourmet 10 months ago

 The bill came up to ¥29,500 per person.
 This was hardly ideal, and I non-jokingly joke that Jiro-style restaurants always find ways to overcharge people, although to be fair 1) I felt that Mizukami-san’s neta quality was pretty good and 2) The sushi was better than what I had at some other places at the same price level.
 I had an enjoyable time here, and I give high marks for the shari.
 For sure I’d recommend a visit!

-guest almost 2 years ago
+guest about 2 years ago

 mirugai almost 2 years ago